LianaTechnologies/lianaautomation-wc/README.md

 # LianaAutomation Plugin for WooCommerce

-This plugin provides necessary functions to integrate WooCommerce with LianaAutomation marketing automation platform.
+This plugin provides necessary functions to integrate WordPress and WooCommerce with LianaAutomation marketing automation platform.

-This plugin provides the following events: order, orderrow
+This plugin provides the following events: customer, login, order, orderrow

 # Information for Developers: